stilvoid/please/cmd/request/README.md

     Options:

-        -h      The data on standard input contains headers and they should be included in the request - overriding default headers where appropriate.
+        -i      The data on standard input contains headers and they should be included in the request - overriding default headers where appropriate.

+        -s      Include the HTTP status code with the response

-        -i      Include response headers in the output.
+        -h      Output headers with the response.

+    Notes:

+        No matter in which order the -s and -h options are given, output will always take the same format:

+        status code (if option enabled)
+        headers... (if option enabled)
+        blank line (if headers option enabled)
+        body